cxrodgers/ArduFSM/MultiSens/devlog.md

 Because these functions have different signatures from the one for `TimedState.update()`, they are not actually re-definitions of the `TimedState` virtual function.
 Rather, they are just regular functions of the inheriting class; they just happen to also be called update, but have no relation to `TimedState.update`.

-Moreover, it turns out that when we have our states array, its actual type is of pointer to the PARENT `TimedState` class.
+Moreover, it turns out that when we have our states array, its actual type is of pointer to the **parent** `TimedState` class.
 Even though the array includes pointers to objects that instantiate different inheriting classes `(StateWaitForServoMove, StateResponseWindow, etc.)`, each object ALSO instantiates the parent class TimedState, and THAT is the type that the pointers actually point to.

 Thus, when one tries to call